-Subject Access Request Record Name of data subject: Name of person who made requ est: Date request received: / Contact DPO (dposchools@some erset.gov.uk): / Date acknowledgement sent: Date acknowledgement sent: Name of person dealing with red quest: Notes (Overwrite the sta atements in grey) Are they entitled to the data?
-If no reply stating reason Do you understand what data they are asking for?
-If no, ask requestor for o Identify the data What data sources, whe re they are kept Collect the data required · · ners - state a deadline in your Do you own all the data? release external data.
-If data is ncy such as Psychology Service, you Do you need to exempt/redact data?
-If exempting/redacting k pe clear of your reasons xempted/redacted, why.
+Subject Access Request Record

+Name of data subject: Name of person who made request: Date request received: / Contact DPO (dposchools@somerset.
+Date acknowledgement sent: / Name of person dealing with request: Notes (Overwrite the statements in grey) Are they entitled to the data?
+If no reply stating reasons and/or ask for proof Do you understand what data they are asking for?
+If no, ask requestor for clarity Identify the data What data sources, where they are kept Collect the data required You may need to ask others - state a deadline in your request.
+Do you own all the data?
+If no, ask third parties to release external data.
+If data is supplied another agency such as Psychology Service, you do not own the dat Do you need to exempt/redact If exempting/redacting be clear of your reasons data?
+Document name, data exempted/redacted, why.
 Is the data going to be ready in time?
 Record delays and reasons.
-Communicate with requestor stating reason for delay and asking if they would like the data you have collected so far.
-Create pack is in an easy to access format: paper Inform requestor you have the data Ask them how they wou ld like it delivered Deliver data Ask for confirmation/spe ecial delivery?
-At all stages, your DPO or DPL w Date request completed: ill be able to provide you v with advice. (within 30 days of request) Signed off by:
+Communicate with requestor stating reason for delay and asking they would like the data you have collected so far.
+Create pack Make sure that the data is in an easy to access format: paper, wor excel etc. Inform requestor you have the data Ask them how they would like it delivered Deliver data Ask for confirmation/special delivery?
+At all stages, your DPO or DPL will be able to provide you with advice.
+Date request completed: (within 30 days of request) / Signed off by: